Gastric Sleeve Surgery in the UK

 Can I Drink Alcohol?

 - You can drink alcohol after your procedure but the rate at which it is absorbed may have changed.
 Remember, you will need to adopt a healthy lifestyle after your procedure to successfully lose weight, so keep this into consideration when drinking alcohol.
+We do not advise drinking alcohol.

 Can I Regain Weight?